nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Defining Classes - Lab/CarManufacturer/README.md

 Create a second constructor accepting make, model and year upon initialization and call the base constructor with its default values for fuelQuantity and fuelConsumption.

 Create a third constructor accepting make, model, year, fuelQuantity and fuelConsumption upon initialization and reuse the second constructor to set the make, model and year values.

+Go to StartUp.cs file and make 3 different instances of the class Car, using the different overloads of the constructor.